AdaCore/gnatstudio/docs/users_guide/extending.rst

 The preferences dialog is composed of several areas, accessible through the tabs at the left of the dialog.
 Each page corresponds to a set of preferences.
+Some pages are nested (for instance, to access the color configuration for the editor, you need to expand the :guilabel:`Editor` row on the left by clicking on the arrow, as seen in the screenshot above.

 * **Themes**